Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Abstract

 \section{Abstract}

-Nowadays, training and evaluating DeepResearch-generated reports remain challenging due to the lack of verifiable reward signals.
+Nowadays, developing reliable DeepResearch-style long-form report generation remains challenging, as training and evaluation lack verifiable reward signals.
 Accordingly, rubric-based evaluation has become a common practice.
-However, existing approaches either rely on coarse, pre-defined rubrics that lack sufficient granularity, or depend on manually constructed query-specific rubrics that are costly and difficult to scale.
-In this paper, we propose a pipeline to train \textbf{human-preference-aligned query-specific rubric generators} tailored for DeepResearch report generation.
-We first construct a dataset of DeepResearch-style queries annotated with human preferences over paired reports, and train rubric generators via reinforcement learning with a hybrid reward combining human preference supervision and LLM-based rubric evaluation.
-To better handle long-horizon reasoning, we further introduce a \textbf{M}ulti-\textbf{a}gent \textbf{M}arkov-\textbf{s}tate (MaMs) workflow for report generation.
-We empirically show that our proposed rubric generators deliver more discriminative and better human-aligned supervision than existing rubric design strategies.
-Moreover, when integrated into the MaMs training framework, DeepResearch systems equipped with our rubric generators consistently outperform all open-source baselines on the DeepResearch Bench and achieve performance comparable to that of leading closed-source models.
+However, existing approaches either rely on coarse, pre-defined rubrics that lack sufficient granularity or depend on manually constructed query-specific rubrics that are costly and difficult to scale.
+In this paper, we propose a pipeline to train preference-grounded query-specific rubric generators tailored for DeepResearch report generation.
+We first construct a dataset of DeepResearch-style queries annotated with human preferences over paired reports, and train rubric generators via reinforcement learning with a hybrid reward combining preference consistency, format validity, and LLM-based rubric evaluation.
+We evaluate the resulting rubric generators in two stages.
+First, on a held-out human-preference test set, the learned rubrics discriminate preferred from rejected reports more effectively than generic, prompted, or SFT-trained rubric alternatives.
+Second, when used as reward signals to train DeepResearch systems, our rubric generators yield substantial performance gains under both a simple single-agent ReAct framework and a complex multi-agent workflow on the DeepResearch Bench.